simao-ferreira/deprecated-static-site/content/pelican.md

 ## Pelican

-I was looking to create a static site for my github profile for a while, I gave my try to the famous [Jekyll](https://jekyllrb.com/) that github recommends and supports, it was not hard to set up, if used with a theme getting a beautiful looking site is pretty straight forward.
+I was looking to create a static site for my GitHub profile for a while, I gave my try to the famous [Jekyll](https://jekyllrb.com/) that GitHub recommends and supports, it was not hard to set up, if used with a theme getting a beautiful looking site is pretty straight forward.

 Jekyll runs on ruby, I have no prior experience running stuff on ruby, it was not difficult to make it run, but a little